For Referrers

 Can I book specific dates for the children I have referred to attend a break?

-• To meet the needs of the 1,500+ Honeypot children registered with us, breaks are allocated well in advance in accordance with group make-up, geographical area and travel arrangements.
-Apart from pre-arranged group bookings, this makes it impracticable to book children in for specific breaks.
+• To meet the needs of over 1,500 children registered with Honeypot, breaks are planned and allocated well in advance based on group make-up, geography, and travel arrangements.
+Except for pre-arranged group bookings, it is not possible to book specific dates.

 Girl with snowball72.jpg